 When we talk about firm snow, a lot of people will refer to this as ‘ice’.

-While it may not be as severe as all that, on occasion the firmer pistes, cold temperatures and lack of visibility can take a skier or snowboarder (especially a snowboarder) by surprise.
-So it’s perhaps preferable to find somewhere that soaks up the sun, and gets blasted with those good, good rays which soften up the snow and make for playtime on the hill.
+While it may not be as severe as all that, on occasion the firmer pistes, cold temperatures and lack of visibility can take a skier or snowboarder by surprise.
+So it’s perhaps preferable to find somewhere that soaks up the sun and gets blasted with those good, good rays which soften up the snow and make for playtime on the hill.

 One of these spots is called ‘Super Morzine’

 Super Morzine AKA ‘the local’ is an area at the foot of Avoriaz (but on the Morzine side).
-It’s super mellow, and super fun.
-Even though this area is quite petite, there are plenty of tree runs, side hits, and crazy wide pistes to get experimental on, and the best part is that it gets the sun pretty much all day, even in cloudy conditions the solar rays will break through and soften up the slopes, meaning all you have to worry about are those turns.
+It’s super mellow and super fun.
+Even though this area is quite petite, there are plenty of tree runs, side hits, and crazy wide pistes to get experimental on.
+The best part is that it gets the sun pretty much all day.
+Even in cloudy conditions the solar rays will break through and soften up the slopes, meaning all you have to worry about are those turns.
 This area has a fair few trees, and is mellow so would be perfect for most conditions.

 Similar to Super Morzine, except with wider pistes and a lot more families (expect ski-school snakes galore in term-times).
 This is basically the main hull of Les Gets.
 The pistes are crazy wide, and go from treeless, to forests, so you can certainly take your pick here.
 The beauty of this place is that, when the snow and weather conditions are a little less than ideal you can cherry pick the best parts of the mountain to enjoy some slope time.
-This area is great for bad weather, plus there is a supermarket in the centre for pre and post slope refreshments!
+This area is great during bad weather.
+Plus there’s a supermarket in the centre for pre and post-slope refreshments!